ludovico85/gestione-dati-censuari-catasto-postgresql-qgis/README.md

 'partita speciale' as tipo_soggetto,
 NULL as diritto,
 NULL as quota,
+NULL as identificativo_soggetto_tit,
 NULL as identificativo_soggetto,
+NULL as identificativo_titolarita,
 t.descrizione_partita as denominazione,
 NULL as codice_amministrativo_sede,
 NULL as data_nascita,
-NULL as codice_fiscale,
-NULL as idimm_idsog_diritto
+NULL as codice_fiscale
 FROM catasto_terreni.ter1_colnames as t
 WHERE partita IN ('0','1','2','3','4','5')
 ```